NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 3.
 Results on (a) Civil Comments and (b) CelebA.
 We report the negative DP (left) and the negative EO (right) scores.
 For each method, we vary the trade-off parameter λ to record the performance.
 The closer a dot to the upper-right corner, the better the model is.
 </div>